The Four Loves

-- Catholics, Jerome, Augustine, and Aquinas would never consider themselves to "worship" Mary or the Saints, as they can see both the shades blue and green, while the Protestants have only a single concept that encompasses both blue and green and cannot distinguish between them.
+- Catholics, Jerome, Augustine, and Aquinas would never consider themselves to "worship" Mary or the Saints, as they can see both the shades yellow and orange, while the Protestants have only a single concept that encompasses both yellow and orange and cannot distinguish between them.

 - It's also noteworthy that the Protestant meaning of the word "prayer" has changed over time.

 - Old English and Catholic usage is as a supplication (I prithee, I pray thee), while modern Protestant usage is often synonymous with Worship (since they only pray to God, it's easy to conflate the two).